Rep. Byron Donalds for Sen. Scott - November 12th, Hour 3

 God bless them.

-And you know, my dad was a vet.
+And, you know, my dad was a vet.

 The weirdest thing is my father was a good man.

-He grew he had the hardest life.
+He had the hardest life.

-His parents were dir poor.
+His parents were dirt poor.

-He his mother died from complications giving birth to him, and he was shuffled around as a kid, you know, from family member to family member because his dad was working all the time and and didn't have the ability to raise him the way he would have liked to, and he came here very poor from Ireland all before my grandparents did.
+And he was shuffled around as a kid, you know, from family member to family member because his dad was working all the time and didn't have the ability to raise him the way he would have liked to.

-Uh anyway, uh I appreciate the greatest generation.
+Anyway, I appreciate the greatest generation.

-I appreciate every vet that has put their life on the line for our liberty, our freedom, and people express their freedom in this election, which is why I I can't say thank you enough to all of the people in this audience that took the time to vote and did their part.
+I appreciate every vet that has put their life on the line for our liberty, our freedom, and people express their freedom in this election, which is why I can't say thank you enough to all of the people in this audience that took the time to vote and did their part.

 Whatever your part was, thank you.

-You know, this this was about our country.
+You know, this was about our country.

 Well, a couple of things I'm calling for.